BISE Pindi May Compensate Students For SSC Maths Flawed Paper - UrduPoint

 BISE Pindi May Compensate Students For SSC Maths' Flawed Paper

-The Board of Intermediate and Secondary Education (BISE) Rawalpindi Wednesday hinted to give compensatory marks to those 10th grade students who have attempted the erroneous questions given in the science group Maths paper

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Mar, 2020 ) :The Board of Intermediate and Secondary education (BISE) Rawalpindi Wednesday hinted to give compensatory marks to those 10th grade students who have attempted the erroneous questions given in the science group Maths papers.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 15th Mar, 2020 ) :The Board of Intermediate and Secondary education (BISE) Rawalpindi has hinted to give compensatory marks to those 10th grade students who have attempted the erroneous questions given in the science group Maths papers.

 The Mathematics paper, conducted by the RBISE on March 2 in morning and evening sessions, contained some mistakes which have been verified by the relevant department, said Controller of Examination Malik Mohsin.